yt-dlp/yt-dlp/README.md

                                     dogs" (caseless).
 Use "--match-filter -" to
                                     interactively ask whether to download each
                                     video
-    --no-match-filter               Do not use generic video filter (default) --no-playlist                   Download only the video, if the URL refers to a video and a playlist
+    --no-match-filter               Do not use any --match-filter (default) --break-match-filters FILTER    Same as "--match-filters" but stops the download process when a video is rejected --no-break-match-filters        Do not use any --break-match-filters (default) --no-playlist                   Download only the video, if the URL refers to a video and a playlist
     --yes-playlist                  Download the playlist, if the URL refers to